Dee Dee Warwick: Later career

+Awards

+Dee Dee Warwick has been nominated twice for a Grammy Award.
+Warwick was nominated back to back in 1970 and 1971 for her R&B hits "Foolish Fool" and "She Didn't Know".
+Both times the jury gave the prize in this category to Aretha Franklin.

+Warwick received a Pioneer Award from the Rhythm and Blues Foundation in 1999 and was formally inducted into the National Rhythm & Blues Hall Of Fame in 2023 joining her sister Dionne, cousin Whitney and aunt Cissy (Sweet Inspirations).

 Death

-Dee Dee struggled with diabetes for many years, and she was in failing health for some time.
+Dee Dee had congenital diabetes (type 1), and her health began to deteriorate in the 1990s.
+She suffered a stroke in the summer of 2008 and Dionne decided to place Dee Dee in a nursing home, where she stayed for several months.
 Her sister was with her when she died on October 18, 2008, in a nursing home in Essex County, New Jersey, aged 66.

 Abuse allegations

 The 2018 documentary film Whitney, directed by Kevin Macdonald, included allegations that Warwick had sexually molested Whitney Houston and her brother Gary, when Whitney was "at a young age" and Gary was around eight years old, while Warwick was in her mid to late 20s.
-Warwick's sister Dionne and Whitney Houston's mother Cissy both made statements wherein they expressed doubt regarding the truthfulness of the allegations.
-According to Whitney's friend, Robyn Crawford, in her book, A Song for You, she claimed Houston adored Warwick, even calling her "Auntie Dee Dee", although Dee Dee was actually her cousin.
-She also denied the allegations made against Warwick saying if she had abused her, she would have heard it from Whitney herself.
+Warwick's sister, Dionne, and Whitney Houston's mother, Cissy, expressed doubt regarding the truthfulness of the allegations.